TheLifeProject/FormBuilder-Development/readme.txt

 3. Adding new form fields.

 == Changelog ==

+= 0.89 =
+* Feature: Allow ~variable~ fields in thankyou text.
+* Feature: Option to show all fields in autoresponder.
+* Bug Fix: Quotes in ThankYou text remain encoded which breaks HTML
+* Bug Fix: Name/Email matching was too broad.
+* Bug Fix: Fixed ability to create new forms.
+* Bug Fix: Form search lost when switching pages.
+* Bug Fix: Fixed forms not displaying / processing properly on some themes due to the_content being processed multiple times.
+* Bug Fix: Forms with followup_url fields now bounce straight to the followup url without re-showing the original page first.

 = 0.881 =
 * Bug Fix: Catchable fatal error in FormBuilder repaired.